Rally for the Republic: The defense of the Gaullist identity against President Giscard d'Estaing (1976–1981)

-The opposition to President Mitterrand and the abandonment of the Gaullist doctrine (1981–1995)
+Opposition to President Mitterrand and abandonment of Gaullist doctrine (1981–1995)

 After 1981, the RPR opposed with energy the policy of the Socialist Party President François Mitterrand and the left-wing governments.
 The RPR denounced the plan of nationalizations as the setting up of a "collectivist society".
 Impressed by the electoral success of New Right conservatives led by Ronald Reagan in the United States of America and by Margaret Thatcher in the United Kingdom, it gradually abandoned the Gaullist doctrine, claiming less control of the state in the economy.
 During its 1983 congress, it advocated a liberal economic programme and the pursuit of the European construction, accepting the supranationality.

 This new political line contributed to the reconciliation between the RPR and the UDF.
 In this, they presented a common list at the 1984 European Parliament election and a platform to prepare the winning 1986 legislative election.
 However, a rivalry appeared between Jacques Chirac and Raymond Barre who competed for the right-wing leadership with a view to the next presidential election.
 Furthermore, if the right-wing coalition benefited from the failures of the Socialist power, it was confronted with the emergence of the National Front in the far right.
 The RPR was divided about the possibility of alliance with this party.

-In 1986, being the leader of the main party of the new parliamentary majority and accepting the principle of the "cohabitation" with President Mitterrand (contrary to Barre), Chirac became again Prime Minister.
+In 1986, being the leader of the main party of the new parliamentary majority and accepting the principle of the "cohabitation" with President Mitterrand (contrary to Barre), Chirac became again prime minister.
 He led a liberal economic policy inspired by Anglo-Saxon examples, selling many public companies, and abolishing the wealth tax.
 His Interior Minister Charles Pasqua led a policy of restriction of immigration.
 If Chirac acceded in the second round of the 1988 presidential election despite Raymond Barre's candidacy, he was defeated by Mitterrand.